 9. Help ease the transition from high school to college

 Transitioning from the insular comforts of high school to the independence and rigors of college can be trying for anyone, and students with disabilities may be especially susceptible to "the first-year blues."
 The campus will be larger, classes will be harder, and the reassuring presence of their parents and friends will be gone.
 Sugarcoating the realities they’ll face in college won't do them any favors.
 Help your students by being open and honest about the challenges they'll deal with.
-Students who struggled in high school will have to work extra hard to meet their degree requirements, and their first year of college will be a trial by fire.
+Students who struggle in high school will have to work extra hard to meet their degree requirements, and their first year of college will be a trial by fire.
 Let them know it won't be easy, but they'll come out on top if they work hard, roll with the punches of occasional setbacks, and rely on their schools' services and their cheering section back home.

 Faced with the rewarding task of working with students who have physical or learning differences, you’re uniquely positioned to make college a reality they may not believe is possible.
 Get to know them, discuss their needs and goals, and help them tackle their challenges one class, one test, and one hopeful college application at a time.